duckdb/duckdb-web/docs/api/odbc.md

 ### The ".odbcinst.ini" file

-The **.odbcinst.ini** contains general configurtaions for the ODBC installed drivers in the system.
+The **.odbcinst.ini** contains general configutaions for the ODBC installed drivers in the system.
 A driver section start with the driver name between brackets, then it follows specific configuration knobs belonging to that driver.

 An example of **.odbcinst.ini** with the DuckDB driver would be: